Eric Hays: College career

 Hays' high school dream was realized in his final year as a collegiate basketball player.
-He had always wanted to play at the Memorial Coliseum in Portland, Ore.
+He had always wanted to play at the Memorial Coliseum in Portland, Oregon.
 At the twilight of his senior year, he was given the opportunity, and he didn't put it to waste.
 Entering the 1975 season, the Montana Grizzlies had never won an NCAA tournament game.
 This year would prove to be different as Hays and company posted a record of 21–8, including a 13–1 conference record en route to winning the Big Sky Conference championship, which earned them a bid to the tournament.

 The Grizzlies defeated Utah State 69–63 in the first round, sending them to Portland and the Memorial Coliseum to face off against the mighty UCLA Bruins.
 The Bruins were led by coaching legend John Wooden and eventual NBA star Marques Johnson.
 Hays had the game of his life against a team that went on to win its 10th national championship in 12 years.
 In the final game of his college career, the 6-foot-3 Hays racked up a game- and career-high 32 points, almost singlehandedly willing his team to stay right with UCLA.
 Despite his efforts, Montana fell short 67–64, but the game continues to be talked about and Hays still is asked if he's "Eric Hays, the basketball player."

 In college, Hays married his high school sweetheart, Deb, in 1973.

 He graduated from UM with a degree in math education in the spring of 1975.